xiaopv/xiaopv.github.io/_teaching/2025-spring-mat351.md

  * Office hour: Wednesdays 10-noon, Thursdays 2:30-3:30 pm, or by appointment

 ## Homework

+ * Learning Objectives for Exam 1
+   * Be able to determine whether two figures are congruent and describe a sequence of basic isometries that will make one figure to coincide the other figure.
+   * Be able to conduct set operation with points, line segments, rays, and lines.
+   * Be able to do elementary straight-compass construction.
+(2 questions)
+   * Be able to proof results from the textbook.
+(2 questions)
+   * Be able to apply results from the textbook to prove elementary results about triangles.

+ * Feb.
+4
+   * Complete Theorems 44 to 47.

  * Jan.
 30
    * Complete Theorem 39 to Theorem 43.